Alice Carson Tisdale

-Claflin University First Lady Alice Carson is the director of the University's Alice Carson Tisdale Honors College.
+Claflin University First Lady Alice Carson Tisdale is director of the University's Alice Carson Tisdale Honors College.
 She first arrived at Claflin in 1994 when her husband was named the eighth president of the University.
-Tisdale quickly led an effort to elevate the University's honors college to a premier academic program that transformed young scholars into visionary leaders.
-In 1996, the Claflin Board of Trustees officially named the honors college after Tisdale in recognition of her considerable contributions to the University.
-Her work with the Honor’s College gained international exposure when she and some of her students were featured on the Fox News Channel’s “America’s News Headquarters” weekend newscast; viewed by more than 300 million viewers worldwide.
+Mrs. Tisdale quickly led an effort to elevate the University's Honors College to a premier academic program that transformed young scholars into visionary leaders.
+In 1996, the Claflin Board of Trustees officially named the Honors College after Mrs. Tisdale in recognition of her considerable contributions to the University.
+Her work with the Honor’s College gained international exposure when she and some of her students were featured on the Fox News Channel’s “America’s News Headquarters” weekend newscast, viewed by more than 300 million viewers worldwide.

-She is a native of Montgomery, Alabama.
-Tisdale received a Bachelor of Science degree in elementary education from Elizabeth City State University in North Carolina and a Master of Education degree in reading diagnosis from Salisbury State University in Maryland.
-Tisdale taught in the Smyrna School District in Delaware for 21 years, receiving that district's teacher of the year award in 1986.
+Mrs. Tisdale is a native of Montgomery, Alabama, and received a Bachelor of Science degree in elementary education from Elizabeth City State University in North Carolina and a Master of Education degree in reading diagnosis from Salisbury State University in Maryland.
+Mrs. Tisdale taught in the Smyrna School District in Delaware for 21 years, receiving that district's teacher of the year award in 1986.
 In addition, she was the 1991 recipient of the Superstars!
-In Education Award from the Delaware State Chamber of Commerce and later won the NAACP Educator of the Year Award from the Dover, Delaware Central Branch of the NAACP.
+In Education Award from the Delaware State Chamber of Commerce and later won the NAACP Educator of the Year Award from the Dover, Delaware, Central Branch of the NAACP.
 In 2004, she was honored as the Outstanding Director of the Year by the National Association of African-American Honors Programs for her work at Claflin.